In the digital age, speed and efficiency are everything.

 Unlike other modes of freight transportation, railroads operate almost exclusively on infrastructure that they own, build and maintain themselves — a model of vertical integration that has allowed them to quickly respond to the growing capacity challenge.

-Since 1980, freight railroads have spent $660 billion of their own money to purchase new equipment and improve rail lines and facilities — from upgrading signal control systems, to replacing aging bridges and expanding the capacity of intermodal yards.
+On average, freight railroads spend $25 billion a year of their own money to purchase new equipment and improve rail lines and facilities — from upgrading signal control systems, to replacing aging bridges and expanding the capacity of intermodal yards.
 Railroads also use innovation to add additional capacity on the existing network.
 Trains have been improved to carry more cargo in a single journey, freight cars have been designed to carry specialized goods and sophisticated control systems have been installed to track and coordinate freight movement every step of the way.

 Technology also helps fuel America’s freight railroads, giving them a modern network to meet the transportation challenges of today and tomorrow.
 Part of freight rail’s billions in investments have gone towards innovative tech that allows railroads to move freight more efficiently, safely and cleanly than ever before: